Entering My Horsegirl Era

 Grunion Run

-During the spring and summer months, a magical event occurs under the light of the full moon, the Grunion Run.
+During the spring and summer months, a magical event occurs under the light of the full moon.
+The Grunion Run.
 As high tide waves break on the beach, grunion swim as far up the slope as possible to spawn.
 California grunion are found only along the coast of Southern California and northern Baja California and unlike other fish, they come completely out of the water to lay their eggs in the sand.

 Quail Hill